Retire by stateFigures verified May 31, 2026

 Walkable mountain and foothill towns

-Towns like Durango and Lakewood mix outdoor access with walkable downtowns, parks, shopping, and restaurants.
-Many retirees pick a base that balances trails with everyday convenience.
+Towns like Durango and Lakewood pair outdoor access with walkable downtowns, parks, shops, and restaurants.
+Many people pick a base that balances trails with everyday errands.

 Altitude takes adjustment

-Living at elevation can affect the heart and lungs, and some people need time or medical guidance to adjust.
-First-year costs for altitude-related health needs and home changes can add to a budget.
+Living at elevation can tax the heart and lungs, and some people need time or a doctor's help to adjust.
+Your first year may carry extra costs for altitude-related health needs and home changes.

 Wildfire and the wildland edge

-Wildfire is a recognized risk, especially for homes in the wildland-urban interface, and the state even offers tax incentives for property owners who do wildfire mitigation work.
-Insurance and defensible space are common topics for buyers.
+Wildfire is a real risk, most of all for homes on the wildland-urban edge.
+The state offers tax incentives for property owners who do wildfire mitigation work.
+If you are buying, expect insurance and defensible space to come up early.

 Colorado Department of Revenue (Taxation Division)